Add joy to your soul with a new music venue.

 Buy Judy a digital piano!

-A stellar career as travel writer for the Dallas Morning News and travel editor of the Houston Chronicle interrupted her piano years.
+A stellar career as the chief travel writer for the Dallas Morning News and the travel editor for the Houston Chronicle interrupted her piano years.

 She can’t stop playing!